 We Can File Your Claim and/or Lawsuit

 We are prepared to handle whatever your case throws at us.
 We have no problem dealing with uncooperative insurers or the parties they represent.
-We file your insurance claim or lawsuit and keep you updated throughout the entire process.
+Not only will we file your insurance claim or lawsuit, but we will keep you updated throughout the entire process.

 Driver Error Can Lead to Dangerous Large Truck Collisions

 Driving a large truck is a serious responsibility.
 A fully loaded truck can easily weigh an excess of 10,000 pounds and pose serious hazards to the truck driver and anyone involved in a collision.
 According to the most recent information from the Federal Motor Carrier Safety Administration (FMCSA):